yiyunlinch/zahnihero/README.md

 ![ZahniHero Prototype](images/interview.jpg)

 As a parent myself and based on user interviews, I understand that children respond better to lights and color changes.
-LED feedback is more engaging and motivating for them than a voice simply saying "one minute," "two minutes," or "finished."
+LED feedback is more engaging and motivating for them than a voice simply  announcing "one minute," "two minutes," or "finished."
 In the future, another model could focus on music, stories, and riddles.
 Additionally, more detailed data—such as brushing areas—could be collected for improved feedback.